step-security-bot/fh-burgenland-bswe-cluster-applications/README.md

 - `Secret`: the group's GHCR credentials (synchronized with the reflector)
 - `AppProject`: the group's ArgoCD project
 - `Application`: the group's ArgoCD app-of-apps application referencing the BSWE private repository

 ---

+## Charts

+### Cluster Access

+The `cluster-access` chart creates an nginx service serving a PVC which contains the `kubeconfig` file for the vclusters.

+### Demo App

+The `demo-app` chart creates a simple demo app using nginx.

+### vcluster

+The `vcluster` chart creates a configurable vcluster.

+### vcluster-hpm

+The `vcluster-hpm` chart installs the hostpath mapper (HPM) for the vcluster.

+---

+## vcluster Helper Scripts

+In [`vclusters/`](vclusters/), there are helper scripts for accessing the vclusters:

+- `playbook.sh`: the playbook to retrieve the Kubernetes configurations and store them in `cluster-access`
+- `destroy.sh`: the playbook to remove the Kubernetes configurations

+---